KushBlazingJudah/website/discord.md

 There isn't much here but if you want to look through it for some godawful reason you can.

+## Notice

+**This document is obsolete.**
+It remains here for future reference and serves no use currently; my apologies if you got here by accident.
+I no longer use this setup and instead will now use the official Discord client under the same account my alt would've been on.

+Development of any of the software I've used seems to have more or less stalled and it doesn't work properly in some fashion; I'm looking into writing a replacement myself but taking on a project like this is not at the top of my work queue.

+## Original content

 I've gotten asked a handful of times on why I use Discord like I do, so here's a quick explainer: